chanzuckerberg/cellxgene-census/docs/cell_census_notebook_guidelines.md

 - R vignettes [`cell-census/api/r/CellCensus/vignettes`](https://github.com/chanzuckerberg/cell-census/tree/main/api/r/CellCensus/vignettes)

-Since these assets are user-facing and are one of the main form users get onboarded with the product, then the following guidelines need to be followed to ensure readability and a consistent experience.
+Since these assets are user-facing and are automatically rendered to the doc-sites, they are one of the main form users get onboarded on the product.

+The following guidelines need to be followed to ensure readability and a consistent experience.

 ## Guidelines

 ### Title

 * It must use the highest-level markdown header `#`.
-* Unless needed it, it should not contain the feature name in it.
+* Unless needed it, it should not contain the "Cell Census" in it.
 * It should be concise, self-explanatory and if possible indicate an action.

 Examples: